 You’ve got to hand it to the Duke and Duchess of Sussex: their Oprah interview was well-crafted and brilliantly acted from start to finish.
 Their choice of words were campaign trail slick.
 Spoiler alert: it didn’t help their case at all.
 Harry and Meghan were going for the sympathy angle, but it backfired.
 Everyone’s fed up with cries of victimization… Read More

 It’s a new year (thank goodness!) and what better way to kick things off than with a nice, sparkly post?
-I’ve been on a Russian kick lately, so we’ll begin with a brief background on the Russian kokoshnik style of tiara.
+I’ve been on a Russian tiara kick lately, so we’ll begin with a brief background on the Russian kokoshnik style of tiara.
 The most famous tiara in this style among the British royals is Her Majesty’s aptly-named Kokoshnik Tiara.
-It was… Read More
+It… Read More

 A very Merry Christmas to you all.
 Below is a video I wanted to share about the Romanov dynasty’s Christmas traditions, presented by Nicholas Nicholson via the Museum of Russian Icons.
 In the coming weeks there will be more Russian-related royal posts, so stay tuned! ;)